 or within the same miniature sheet) linked together (this

-happened only ten times up to now) or the case where only
+happened only two dozen times up to now) or the case where only

 one stamp is issued but this stamp bears the name of both

 Can stamps released at the same date by